• Skip to primary navigation

 Instructions

-• In a small bowl, combine sauce ingredients as listed above and set aside.
+• In a small bowl, whisk together the sauce ingredients as listed above and set aside.

-• Dice chicken thighs into 1.5-inch pieces.
-Do not pat chicken thighs dry, some moisture is needed for the next step.
+• Dice each chicken thigh into 1½-inch pieces.
+Do not pat dry - some moisture helps with the next step.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!